 Israel election 2022: Meet the far-right politician who could help bring back Benjamin Netanyahu

-Former Prime Minister Benjamin Netanyahu, who was ousted last year after a dozen years in power, is asking Israeli voters to give him another chance in the nation's top job despite facing a corruption trial.
+Netanyahu, who was forced from office last year after 12 years in power, is asking Israeli voters to give him another chance despite facing a corruption trial.
 Current Prime Minister Yair Lapid is hoping, on the other hand, that his brief stint as head of the caretaker government that took over when Netanyahu was ousted has proven his abilities as a leader.

+"I hope we will finish the day with a smile, but it's up to the people," Netanyahu told people as he cast his own vote Tuesday in Jerusalem.

 But neither Netanyahu's hard-line Likud party nor Lapid's centrist Yesh Atid is likely to win the 61 seats on their own.
 So, both men will be looking to build prospective coalitions with other, smaller political parties to make up the 61 seats in the Knesset required to form a government.